ModestBitboard/Breadbox/BUILD.md

 just make sure you can easily locate it.

 ## Step 2: Create archive directory
-Breadbox won't start unless it has a place to store it's archives.
+Breadbox won't start unless it has a place to store its archives.
 I use an internal HDD mounted to `/warehouse` in my own setup, with a directory `/warehouse/archives` for Breadbox archives.
 I then mount that to `/archives` within the container.

 ## Step 3: compose.yml